leriomaggio/notexbook-jupyter-theme/README.md

 #### Customising theme settings

-Current version of the theme allows to customise the following settings:
+The current version of the theme allows to customise the following settings:

 - `--code-font` (`-cdf`): the font family used in Code editor (default: `Fira Code`)
 - `--md-font` (`-mdf`): the font family used in Markdown editor (default `Hack`)